-A critical incident is not defined by the incident itself; it is defined by individuals and/or an organization's reaction to what occurred.
 A critical incident is any unexpected, traumatic event that affects an individual's feelings of personal safety, their ability to perform daily activities, and their ability to concentrate on their normal job duties.
 Critical incidents may also occur outside of work and still impact large numbers of employees.
 A critical incident is not defined by the event itself, but by the reaction that an organization, employee, community, or family has to the event.

 The Critical Incident Stress Management (CISM) Program is designed for individuals affected by potentially traumatic events which are outside their normal experience.
 We need to respond to these in a way that is qualitatively different to that in normal situations.
 Individuals experience critical incidents in different ways and vary in their reaction to similar events.
-What may be traumatic for one may not be for others.
+What may be traumatic for one person may not be for others.
 It is not possible to make rigid recommendations for all situations and employees.